Thrush: Symptoms, Treatment & UK Online Doctor

 Treatment

-- Recurrent thrush: induction-maintenance regimens (e.g. fluconazole every 3 days for 3 doses, then weekly).
+- Recurrent thrush: induction-maintenance regimens (e.g. a suitable treatment every 3 days for 3 doses, then weekly).

 Frequently asked questions